Do You Wonder If You May Be Experiencing Depression Or Have Bipolar Disorder?

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
 We will work with you to determine what your specific issues are, if additional psychological testing is warranted, and ensure a good match between you a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you and with a therapist who has expertise working with young adults with depression or bipolar disorder.